MartinT86/MartinT86.github.io/_posts/2020-11-03-unit-tests-for-the-whole-team.md

 tags: [jest, unit tests, documentation]
 ---

 I don't think it's possible to overstate the importance of unit tests.
-Ideally they'd be created through following test driven development but that's a different issue.
+Ideally they'd be created through following test driven development but that's a whole different conversation.

-By sharing your unit tests with your team, by using HTML reporters you can get even more value out of them as living documentation.
+But by sharing your unit tests with your team, through HTML reporters you can get even more value out of them as living documentation.

 ## What unit tests do

 A strong set of unit tests gives several huge benefits to a system.

-Tests that allow for small feedback loops while testing the whole system reduces the need for full manual regression tests for each code change.
+For example, unit tests allow for small feedback loops of testing the whole system, reducing the need for full manual regression tests for each code change.
 In turn, this increases the confidence that code changes won't break the system.

 Similarly, refactoring would be very difficult without unit tests.
 Without your tests to rely on, you would be spending a lot of time manually testing your system after every code change.